Detailed Answer

 When two or more heirs inherit real estate as tenants in common, each owns an undivided interest in the entire property.
 If one co-owner refuses to sell or divide the land, North Carolina law allows the other owners to ask a court to force a sale.
 This remedy is called a partition action.
 A partition action protects your inheritance and turns an uncooperative co-owner’s veto into a clear legal process.

-Under North Carolina General Statutes Chapter 46, a person with an interest in land may file a civil action to partition that property.
+Under North Carolina General Statutes Chapter 46A, a person with an interest in land may file a special proceeding to partition that property.
 You first send the co-owner a written demand to divide or sell the land.
-If they ignore your demand or refuse to cooperate, you proceed by filing a Complaint for Partition in Superior Court.
+If they ignore your demand or refuse to cooperate, you proceed by filing a petition for partition before the clerk of superior court.

 Once you file, the court issues an order requiring all owners to appear.
-If the court finds that legal partition is impracticable—for example, because dividing the land would destroy its value—the judge appoints three disinterested commissioners.
-These commissioners value the property and oversee a public sale.
-After the sale, they distribute net proceeds among the owners according to each person’s ownership share.
+If the court finds that legal partition is impracticable—for example, because dividing the land would substantially injure the interested parties—the clerk may appoint three disinterested commissioners.
+These commissioners report on whether the property can be partitioned without substantial injury, and if a sale is ordered, the sale proceeds are distributed among the owners according to each person’s ownership share.

 Key statutes to consult: